k7p/dataviz_project/README.md

 	Data Cleaning.ipynb - This notebook contains data processing steps such as cleaning, loading, and preparing the data to be visualized.

-	EDA.ipynb - This notebook contains some exploratory data analysis that helped us with our data cleaning.

-	Visual1.ipynb - This notebook contains our initial charts.
+	Bokeh-Plt-Plots.ipynb - This notebook contains plots made using Bokeh and Matplotlib.

-	Visual2.ipynb - This notebook contains our final charts.
+	Plotly-Plots.ipynb - This notebook contains plots made using Plotly.

 data - A zip file of the data that we used.